josephmjoy/robotics/java_robotutils/impnotes.md

 #TODO
 1. StructuredLogger.flush()- should invoke background message processing and buffering 'immediately'.
 1. StructuredLogger - implement protocol for dealing with per-message buffers exceeding maximum.
+1. StructuredLogger - keep track of % of timer period taken up by processing of periodic and one-shot tasks
 1. StructuredLogger: Make sure that it can never throw an exception or assertion failure
 1. [POSTPONED-unclear if this is a benefit as bigger packets may have higher